Dhanasekaran-MS/Machine-Learning-projects/README.md

-I have Uploaded Some of My the Machine Learning Projects here and you the find the dataset which have been used in the projects in dataset section
+I have Uploaded Some of My the Machine Learning Projects here and you the find the dataset which have been used in the projects under dataset section